NicolasJamar/docker-laravel/README.md

 ##### Usage

-Place your PHP files in `./src` folder, access it with your browser at address [localhost](http://localhost).
+Access it with your browser at address [localhost](http://localhost).
+With Laravel, it will point to the `public` folder.

 * * *